Skip to content

 April 13, 1991, Strike the Gold won the Blue Grass Stakes and then won the Kentucky Derby, the last thoroughbred to do so.
 Born a “dummy foal,” Alydar’s son barely survived birth due to a lack of oxygen to the brain.
 The Nick Zito trained colt foaled on Calumet Farm.

-April 13, 2002, someone sniped Sheriff Samuel Wilson Catron, Pulaski County Sheriff’s Department, while leaving a political rally in Shopville.
-He had just left the stump campaigning for his 5th term as sheriff.
-The sniper shot the sheriff in the head with a high-powered rifle as he placed two cakes he had just purchased from a fundraiser into his patrol car.
+April 13, 2002, Sheriff Samuel Wilson Catron, Pulaski County Sheriff’s Department, was shot in the head while leaving a political rally in Shopville (Pulaski County).
+He had just left the stump campaigning for his 5th term as Sheriff.
+The sniper took the shot on a motorcycle with a high-powered rifle as the Sheriff placed two cakes he had just purchased from a fundraiser into his patrol car.

 April 13, 2013, the Kentucky State Rabbit Breeders’ Association sponsored more than 500 exhibitors at the 3rd annual Kentucky Cup Rabbit Show in Louisville, showcasing thousands of the cottontails.